giellatekno/neahttadigisanit/src/neahtta/configs/README.md

 #### FSTs

-Assuming that the language uses the `langs/` infrastructure, adding another to a dictionary set's build process is easy.
+All languages are in github, and use the `$GTLANGS/lang-LANG` infrastructure.  (where LANG is the ISO code, note that eventual references to a catalogue `*langs/` are obsolete).
+Adding another to a dictionary set's build process is easy.
 Find the targets for the dictionary set, for example, `kyv` and `kyv-install`, and add the language ISO to the variable `GT_COMPILE_LANGS` for these targets.

     .PHONY: baakoeh-install
     baakoeh-install: GT_COMPILE_LANGS := sma nob